mittwald/brudi/README.md

 In case you don't want to install additional tools, you can also use `brudi` inside docker:

-`docker run --rm -v ${HOME}/.brudi.yml:/home/brudi/.brudi.yml quay.io/mittwald/brudi mongodump --restic --cleanup`
+`docker run --rm -v ${HOME}/.brudi.yaml:/home/brudi/.brudi.yaml quay.io/mittwald/brudi mongodump --restic --cleanup`

-The docker-image comes with all required binaries.
+The docker-image comes with all required binaries, except for `xfsdump` and `xfsrestore`.
+Since usage of `xfsdump` requires root access, xfs-related functions are not available via the docker image.

 ### Configuration